channable/icepeak/docs/IcepeakProtocolMultiSub.md

 | 200  | Unsubscription was successfully processed |
 | 400  | Request payload was malformed             |

-If the status code is `200` and **whether or not the client is already unsubscribed**, the client can expect a payload from server that contains:
+If the status code is `200`, the client can expect a payload from server that contains:
-- the list of the unsubscribe paths that the client had sent in the request.
+- the list of paths that the client had been meaningfully unsubscribe from, i.e only the paths that the client had subscribed to.

 `JSON Schema` declaration of the unsubscribe client request:
 ```javascript